Rounding and Estimation

 So, we need to find our round-off digit, which is the number in the hundreds place, so 8.
 Now, look at the digit one place to the right, which is 9.
 9 is more than 5, so our round-off digit 8 needs to be rounded up.
 So, we add one to the round-off digit and change everything to the right to zeroes.
 So that gives us 7,900.00.
 But since everything to the right is already zeroes, we don’t really need this decimal place so we can just rewrite this as 7,900.

 Round 37.9824 to the nearest thousandth.

-So, let’s find our round-off digit, which is “2.”
-Now, look at the number to the right of the round-off digit, “4.”
-Since four is less than 5, the round-off digit stays the same, and everything to the right of it can be dropped.
+So, let’s find our round-off digit, which is 2.
+Now, look at the number to the right of that round-off digit, which is 4.
+Since 4 is less than 5, the round-off digit stays the same, and everything to the right of it can be dropped.